pulumi/workshops/README.md

 This is the official repo for public Pulumi workshops.
 If a workshop is running from Pulumi, you'll likely find the code here!

 Each workshop has a directory.
 Inside the directory is a README with details about the workshop and what to expect and subdirectories with different labs from the workshop.
-You generally are not expected to checkout a repo to do a workshop; code provided is for copying and pasting into your own workspace.
+You generally are not expected to clone a repo to do a workshop; code provided is for copying and pasting into your own workspace.

 Note that some of the workshops on this list may be identical to others.
 Use workshops marked `ACTIVE` only!
 If you're updating a workshop, please update the metadata, this table, and move it out of the `archive` directory so we know it's currently in use.